viblo/Munk2D/docs/manual.md

 information about their movement.
 This generally results in very mushy looking collisions.
 So instead of setting the position of an object, it's better to set its velocity and allow the physics engine to update the position.
-That way it can resolve any resulting colisions natuarally since it knows how the objects were moving.
+That way it can resolve any resulting collisions naturally since it knows how the objects were moving.
 This is why kinematic bodies work the way they do.
-You set the velocity, and the physics updates their position so the two are never out of sync.
+You set the velocity, and the physics updates their position, so the two are never out of sync.

 For dynamic bodies, setting the velocity explicitly every frame can cause